The Advantages of Manufacturing in Mexico

 1. Mexican Cost Savings

 One of the primary benefits of manufacturing in Mexico is the tremendous cost savings the country provides to businesses.
 Mexico boasts highly-skilled, dependable labor that is up to 70 percent cheaper than the cost of labor in the United States.
 Moreover, companies operating in Mexico have access to infrastructure that is modern but affordable.
-Here are some average wages for factory workers in Mexico:
+Here are some average hourly fully-fringed wages for employees in Mexico:

 2. Existing Industry Clusters